Jaypatelbond/Jaypatelbond/README.md

 - 🛠  I’m currently learning <ins>Android</ins>, <ins>Kotlin</ins>, <ins>Design Patterns</ins> and <ins>Jetpack Compose</ins>.
 - ✍️ Writing tech blog posts over my **[Blog Page](http://Jaypatelbond.medium.com/)** to help more developers learn from my experience.
 - ⚡ To know more headout to my **[Portfolio](http://Jaypatelbond.github.io/)**.
-- 👯 When I'm not coding, find me in my home playing fifa or outdoors for football/hangouts😉<br>

 **Languages and Tools familiar or experience with:**